ferdousulhaque/Lucky-Draw/README.md

 There is some risks regarding the generation.
 - Available Stock should be passed (after subtracting used amount from stock amount) in chances properly.
 - If Available Stock become Nil, it is better to remove it from the array.
-Also setting chances to 0 (zero) will work too.
+Setting chances to 0 (zero) will work too.

 ## Support